-sigfpe - Trapping Integer Exceptions
+A.4.1 sigfpe - Trapping Integer Exceptions

-The previous section showed examples of using ieee handler.
-In general, when there is a choice between using ieee handler or sigfpe, the former is recommended.
+The previous section showed examples of using ieee_handler.
+In general, when there is a choice between using ieee_handler or sigfpe, the former is recommended.

-Note - sigfpe is available only in the Solaris operating environment.
+Note - sigfpe is available only in the Solaris OS.